 “Once the Russians took over, there was nothing in the shops for six months.”

 Queues started forming outside shops that sold bread.
-Adam remembers a time soon after the war started when his mother sent him and his brother, Wacław, 10, to join the queue.
+Adam remembers a time soon after the war started when his mother sent him and his brother, Wacław, then 10, to join the queue.
 Bombs started falling and Adam went home but Wacław refused to leave.

-“My mother asked where my brother was and when I told her he was still sitting in the doorway of the shop, waiting, she ran there to fetch him.”
+“My mother asked where my brother was and when I told her he was still sitting in the doorway of the shop, waiting, she ran to fetch him.”